MakeSchool-Tutorials/Personal-Finance/P07-Stretching-Money-Across-Months/content.md

 >[action]
 >
-> 1. Next to the column header “Month 1” (G2) add “Month 2” to the right column, then “Month 3” all the way to “Month 12.”
-Tip, if you highlight both Month 1 and Month 2 at the same time and drag the little blue box in the highlighted cells bottom right corner, Google sheets will automatically realize you are growing months by 1 and will populate the correct cell content!
+> 1. Next to the column header `Month 1` `(G2)` add `Month 2` to the right column, then `Month 3` all the way to `Month 12`. **Tip:** if you highlight both `Month 1` and `Month 2` at the same time and drag the little blue box in the highlighted cells bottom right corner, Google sheets will automatically realize you are growing months by 1 and will populate the correct cell content!
-> 1. Copy these formulas in column G2-G13 for “Month 1” all the way to Month 12.
+> 1. Copy these formulas in column `G2-G13` for `Month 1` all the way to `Month 12`.
 You should see many of the values stay the same but monthly return on savings and total accumulated savings should change.

 Have a go at building that into your model.
 Keep in mind your formula should be